PTS flow bench build

 The main difference between the PTS Digital Mamometer and the Performance Trends Black Box is that the PTS flow sensor is a 16″ of H2O unit while the PT is a 10″ of H2O sensor.
 So you need to re-jig your calibration parameters to suit.
 I also opted for the 100″ test pressure sensor as my intention was to experiment with ‘floating depression’ tests where test pressures can get very high.

 I built provision for 6 Ametek 19996-00 vacuum motors but only installed 4.
-This ended up delivering about 290cfm @ 28″ depression.
+This ended up delivering about 290cfm @ 28″ depression, which is plenty for the bikes I generally deal with – mainly classic BMW ‘airheads’.
 The shape of the cabinet was changed with a shorter portion of sloping instrument panel that allows a larger bench area around the test hole.

 I also made the orifice flow plates which are square edged without a bevel (Cd=0.61).
 To calibrate each of the orifice plates I made a set of test plates that were mounted on the test platten (where the head goes) and checked flow and test depressions against home-made mamometers that were tee-ed into the system for the calibration process.

 Here’s the final product: